IsratAfrin826/PANDAS-learning/README.md

        The pandas.DataFrame.shape is used to return the dimensionality of the DataFrame in the form of a tupple

                Example : Demo9(shape)

+### 5. Pands DataFrame - INDEX

+       The pandas.DataFrame.index is used to return the index of the DataFrame

+                Example : Demo10(index)